A Scuba Diving Road Trip Through New Zealand

 Credit: Northland Dive

 The Rainbow Warrior has the richest history of all the popular dive wrecks in the country.
 Once a protest vessel for Greenpeace, it was controversially sunk by French Government spies while at dock on the Auckland Waterfront, causing the death of one of the crew.
 It was refloated for forensic examination before being towed and sunk in its resting place off Matauri Bay as an artificial reef and dive site.
 The vessel remains one of the main icons of New Zealand’s Anti Nuclear heritage.
-For this reason it is another must do on a NZ diving road trip.
+For this reason, it is another must-do on a NZ diving road trip.

 In saying that as I write this I realise it is the one dive I am writing about here that I have not done!
-Mental note to myself : go and dive the Rainbow Warrior!
+Mental note to myself: go and dive the Rainbow Warrior!

 6. Explore the Far North (2 days)

-Travelling further north to the Doubtless Bay, the stunning Matai Bay is high recommended for some relaxed snorkelling and exploring, mind you there are deserted beaches like this all through the Far North.
+Travelling further north to Doubtless Bay, the stunning Matai Bay is highly recommended for some relaxed snorkelling and exploring, mind you there are deserted beaches like this all through the Far North.
 Gathering a feed of fresh shellfish or even lobster from the beach in some of these spots makes for a very rewarding dinner!
 Catching a small feed is all part of the Kiwi lifestyle.
-Just check the local restrictions of size and numbers of shellfish if you are going to gather some.
+Just check the local restrictions of size and number of shellfish if you are going to gather some.

 campervan, rent, new zealand, RV,